Sha-Darim/brandriskute/readme.md

 # Brandrisk Ute
 Component to get swedish outdoors fire risks for [Home Assistant](https://www.home-assistant.io/).

-The plugin will get fire risks from the Brandrisk Ute API for the supplied position.
+The plugin will get fire risks and fire prohibition from the Brandrisk Ute API for the supplied position.
-There are two different kind of risks:
+The plugin supplies three different sensors:
 1. Current risk
 2. 3 days forecast
+3. Fire prohibiiotn

 ## Installation:
 1. Install this component by creating a `custom_components` folder in the same folder as your configuration.yaml is, if you don't already have one.